-Next, GenNext's applied research scientists will perform the HRPF experiment using the Fox System in its laboratory near San Francisco, California.
-Following enzymatic digestion to constituent peptides, GenNext researchers will analyze the samples using LC-MS/MS.
+Next, GenNext's applied research scientists will perform the HRPF experiment using the Fox® System in our laboratory near San Francisco, California.
+Following enzymatic digestion to constituent peptides, our researchers will analyze the samples using LC-MS/MS.

-Finally, GenNext experts will analyze the MS data using FoxWare[TM] Software and provide a comprehensive report on the HOS data and insights generated by protein footprinting.
+Finally, GenNext experts will analyze the MS data using FoxWare® Software and provide a comprehensive report on the HOS data and insights generated by protein footprinting.